 - New scheme - Creates a new Log scheme in the project.

-- Create Application Log - Creates a report using the log table, that’s also be used by the default scheme of the project.
+- Create Application Log - Creates a report using the log table, that is also used by the project’s default scheme.

 - Edit Scheme Icon - Edits the Log scheme.